 More about OUR CEO

-Years, and a religion degree, later, that journey led me to found Every Woman a Theologian.
-Our mission is to teach Christians to know why they believe what they do – and not just to know their own viewpoint but to engage well with the views of others.
+Years and a religion degree later, that journey led me to found Every Woman a Theologian.
+Our mission is to teach Christians to know why they believe what they believe.
+Furthermore, we want to challenge believers to not just know their own viewpoint, but also to engage well with the views of others.

-Through online resources, courses, print books, and classes Every Woman a Theologian equips Christians to know the fundamentals of Christian doctrine and how to explore the differences of practice within Christianity.
+Through online resources, courses, print books, and classes, Every Woman a Theologian equips Christians to know the fundamentals of Christian doctrine and how to explore the differences of practice within Christianity.
 This diversity equips us to engage with other believers and our world!
-And while theology can quickly be burdened with pride and dissension, we believe true Christian theology will be led by grace – just like the gospel.
+While theology can quickly be burdened with pride and dissension, we believe true Christian theology will be led by grace—just like the gospel.

-I am author of the nationally bestselling books Stop Calling Me Beautiful (2020) and The Flirtation Experiment (2021), host of Verity Podcast (reached 1 million downloads in Nov.
-2021), and CEO of Every Woman a Theologian.
-I live in northern Michigan with my husband, Josh, and three children (Adeline, Geneva and Ivan).
-When I am not writing books or poems, I’m homeschooling, gardening, or playing with my three sweet goats, Amethyst, Penny and Brandy.
+I am author of the nationally bestselling books Stop Calling Me Beautiful (2020) and The Flirtation Experiment (2021), host of Verity Podcast (reached 1 million downloads in November 2021), and CEO of Every Woman a Theologian.
+I live in northern Michigan with my husband, Josh, and our three children (Adeline, Geneva, and Ivan).
+When I am not writing books or poems I am homeschooling, gardening, or playing with my three sweet goats, Amethyst, Penny, and Brandy.

 Join My Community

 My newsletter (the Conlectio) is where all my best goodies are saved!
-Every Monday I send out an exclusive blog post, links to what I’m reading, my favorite resources, Amazon finds, partnerships and suggestions.
-You’ll also stay up to date on the latest blog posts, episodes, interviews, and product launches.
+Every Monday I send out an exclusive blog post that includes links to what I’m reading, my favorite resources, Amazon finds, partnerships, and suggestions.
+Subscribing to the newsletter also keeps you up to date on the latest blog posts, episodes, interviews, and product launches.

 You can join my newsletter community below!
 You’ll get a few emails welcoming you to Every Woman a Theologian and a newsletter every Monday.